cockroachdb/docs/v2.0/sql-audit-logging.md

 1. Date
 2. Time (in UTC)
-3. Goroutine ID
+3. Goroutine ID - this column is used for troubleshooting CockroachDB and may change its meaning at any time
-4. The place in the source code that generated the log line
+4. Where the log line was generated
 5. Logging tags
    - a.
 Client address
    - b.
 Username
    - c.
 Node ID
-6. Log entry counter (Monotonically increasing)
+6. Log entry counter
 7. Log message:
    - a.
 Label indicating where the data was generated (useful for troubleshooting)
    - b.
 Current value of the [`application_name`](set-vars.html) session setting
    - c.
 Logging trigger:
-       - `"{}"` for execution logs, since all activities are added to the execution log
        - The list of triggering tables and access modes for audit logs, since only certain (read/write) activities are added to the audit log
    - d.
 Full text of the query (Note: May contain PII)
    - e.
 Placeholder values, if any